snizhanalviv/aepp-sdk-js/bin/CLI.md

     SenderID______________________________________ ak_2a1j2Mk9YSmC1gioUq4PWRm3bsv887MbuRVwyv4KaUGoR1eiKi
     TTL___________________________________________ 1182
 ```
-## Wallet commands
+## Account (wallet) commands
-The wallet commands are those which create and report on key pairs, and all of the operations which payments require.
+The account (wallet) commands are those which create and report on key pairs, and all of the operations which payments require.
 To perform transactions within aeternity, you need to have at least two wallets with some coins on their accounts.
 Using the WALLET commands, you can create a wallet (with a password or without it), add some coins to it, send coins, and view the wallet’s address (public key).

 #### create